dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/api-reference/simplified-document-normalizer-settings.md

 ### grayscaleTransformationModes

-Defines the grayscale transformation mode with an array of [`DSGrayscaleTransformationMode`]({{ site.dcv_enumerations }}core/grayscale-transformation-mode.html?lang=objc,swift).
-It controls whether to detect the inverted document boundary.
+Defines the grayscale transformation modes with an array of [`DSGrayscaleTransformationMode`]({{ site.dcv_enumerations }}core/grayscale-transformation-mode.html?lang=objc,swift) items.
+This parameter is important when working with inverted documents, and must be used in order to locate the inverted document boundary.

 <div class="sample-code-prefix"></div>
 >- Objective-C